 Let’s start with the easiest and quickest fix.
 The physical side of the cold.

-The best item for me is thin and windbreaker.
+The best item for me is a thin and windbreaker.
 I don’t wear bulky clothes.

 My biggest purchase will be new shoes with extra grip.
-I would probably pick up a pair of Merrell trail runners to replace worn-out reliable shoes.
+Jogging the eyes of the running strike I would probably pick up a pair of Merrell trail runners to replace worn-out reliable shoes.

 What if it’s too cold?
 Is it worth running at -30 ° C for a week in a row?

 No, it’s not.
 That’s where the dread mill comes in.

 Due to world conditions, it is uncertain whether gyms and fitness centers will open.
 I think some facilities will be available this winter.
 Currently, there is a fairly decent drop-in plan gym available nearby.

 Maybe you can access the treadmill or have it in your home.
 In that case, really bad weather can’t stop you!